KauzClay/docs-tap/supply-chain/platform-engineering/how-to/export-telemetry-data.hbs.md

 # Export telemetry data (experimental)

-This topic tells you how to export the Open Telemetry data, and what information is currently exported.
+This topic tells you how to export Open Telemetry data and what information is currently exported.

 > **Caution** This feature is experimental, and might change substantially as development continues.